vygr/ChrysaLisp/docs/Apps/UI_WIDGETS.md

 ### (ui-button name [props] [body]) -> button

 Creates a Button instance, with name, optional property list and nested forms.

+Button allows `:flow_flags` that control position and alignment of the label text.

 #### Properties